cantora/aug/README.md

 terminal functionality.

 ##project status
-August 2013:
+october 2013:
 	aug is currently beta software and is under active development.
-	Drastically improved I/O performance by using ncurses scrolling and libvterm's scroll damage mode.
+	Added more I/O improvements and some new API calls.

 ##overview
 Similar to screen or tmux, aug facilitates transparent control of a terminal